django/deps/draft/orm-field-api-related-improvement.rst

 Background:
 ===========
-Django's ORM is a simple & powerful tool which suits most use-cases, however, there are some historical design limitations and many inconsistant implementation in orm relation fields API which produce many inconsistant behaviour
+Django's ORM is a simple & powerful tool which suits most use-cases, however, there are some historical design limitations and inconsistant implementation in orm relation fields API which produce many inconsistant behaviour.

-This type of design limitation made it difficult to add support for composite primarykey or working with relationField/genericRelations very annoying as they produces inconsistant behaviour and a their implementaion is hard to maintain sue to many special casing.
+This type of design limitation made it difficult to add support for composite primarykey or working with relationField/genericRelations very annoying as they produces inconsistant behaviour and their implementaion is hard to maintain due to many special casing.

 In order to fix this design limitations and inconsistant API's the proposed solution is to introduce REAL VirtualField types and refactor Fields/RelationFields API based on virtualFields type.

 Notes on Porting previous work on top of master:
 ================================================
 Considering the huge changes in ORM internals it is neither practical nor trivial to rebase & port previous works related to ForeignKey refactor and CompositeKey without figuring out new approach based on present ORM internals design on top of master.

-A better approach would be to Improve Field API, major cleanup of RealtionField API, model._meta, and internal field_valaue_cache and related areas first.
+A better approach would be to Improve Field API, major cleanup of RealtionField API, model._meta and internal field_valaue_cache and related areas first.

-Later after completing the major clean ups of Fields/RelationFields a REAL VirtualField type should be introduced and VirtualField based refactor of ForeignKey and relationFields should take place.
+After completing the major clean ups of Fields/RelationFields a REAL VirtualField type should be introduced and VirtualField based refactor of ForeignKey and relationFields could done.

 This appraoch should keep things sane and easier to approach on smaller chunks.

 Later any VirtualField derived Field like CompositeField implementation should be less complex after the completion of virtualField based refactors.

 Abstract
 ==========
-This DEP aims to improve different part of django ORM and ot associated parts of django to support Real VirtualField type in django.
+This DEP aims to improve different part of django ORM and ot associated parts of django to support Real VirtualFieldtype in django.
 There were several attempt to fix this problem before.
 So in this Dep we will try to follow the suggested approaches from Michal Patrucha's previous works and suggestions in tickets and IRC chat/mailing list.
 Few other related tickets were also analyzed to find out the proper ways and API design.

 The main motivation of this Dep's approach is to improve django ORM's Field API and design everything as much simple and small as possible to be able to implement separately.

-To keep thing sane it would be bette to split the Dep in 3 major Part:
+To keep thing sane it would be better to split the Dep in 3 major Part:

 1. Logical refactor of present Field API and RelationField API and make them consistant

+2. Fields internal value cache refactor for relation fields

-2. VirtualField Based refactor
+3. VirtualField Based refactor